MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/billing.md

 ## Overview
 The Azure Billing APIs provide access to your Azure billing information and invoices.

+To use this API, the account admin must opt in via the Azure portal.
+See [Manage access to Azure billing using roles](https://docs.microsoft.com/azure/billing/billing-manage-access).

 ### Install the npm module

 Install the Azure Billing npm module